Sejtanic/project3/README.md

 Start project by opening terminal on top level in project3 folder and using command: npm start

-Looked out for Component composition and Code reusability ,each component is reusable
+Looked out for Component composition and Code reusability ,each component is reusable and without sideeffects

 Implemented LoadMore functionality as custom hook as suggested